 Annette Brindley, manager of Glascote Co-op, presented a cheque for the money raised by customers as part of Tamworth Co-op’s Community Dividend Fund scheme.

-She said: “Our shoppers nominated the pre-school to receive their dividends and we’re delighted to be able to support the organisation with such a sizeable donation.
+She said: “We’re delighted to be able to support the organisation with such a sizeable donation.
 It will make a real difference to the resources they’re able to provide.”

 Theresa Miller, manager of St Gabriel’s Pre-school, said the group was ‘absolutely overwhelmed and amazed’ by the response from shoppers at the convenience store.